Pulmonary Dosage Forms.

 Drug delivery into the lung is one of the fastest growing, yet technically challenging areas of pharmaceutical development.
 Producing a successful pulmonary drug product requires expertise in formulation development, particle engineering and device selection.
 Inhalation product testing capabilities are also vital, to ensure that the developed product can effectively deliver the target dose into the correct region of the lung.

-Development of Pulmonary Products
+Development of pulmonary products

 When developing a pulmonary drug product, the first key decision will be whether the product should be a Liquid or Dry Powder formulation.
 This choice will be dependent on several factors including speed to clinic, solubility and stability profile of the API, and the target dose to be delivered.